 Top 4 Crypto Mining Scams To Avoid This Year

 Since the time cryptocurrency has started reaching the general public’s hands, there have been lots of scams happening around it.
 However, in recent times, cryptocurrency has become more popular.
 As a result, cryptocurrency scams are on the rise.
-In this article, we’ll show you what to do if you have lost money to crypto crooks as well as trustworthy ways of recognizing legit platforms, as well as the best education you can get when it comes to investing (courses like THIS ONE).
+In this article, we’ll show you what to do if you have lost money to crypto, trustworthy ways of recognizing legit platforms, as well as the best education you can get when it comes to investing (courses like THIS ONE).
 Let’s begin.

 As the cryptocurrency trend is also rising, many people learn about it by the day and actively investing.
 Unfortunately, this has allowed scammers to defraud people.
 From Bitcoin scams to Ethereum, Doge, and other brands, the online world is now full of unknown territories.

 Below are the top crypto mining scams you should know and avoid.

 1. Android Crypto Mining Apps

 Mining crypto right from your Android device seems like a great idea.
 After all, who wouldn’t want to make money as they use their smartphone?

 This indeed looks like a great investment opportunity as you don’t need to purchase expensive hardware to mine Bitcoin or any other currency.

 But according to research conducted by Lookout, Inc, most crypto mining apps are happening through Android Apps.

 Among such apps, BitScam and CloudScam are two of the known app types.
 These apps were designed to target crypto interested users.
 However, the apps have now been removed from Google Play Store.